Mālama i ka ʻāina, ola ka ʻāina i a kākou.

 Serve as a model for bio-cultural restoration, where land, people, and spirit are restored together.

 Want to get involved?
-Learn more about restoration practice apprenticeships here.
+Learn more about restoration apprenticeships here.

 Stay in touch with Sanctuary about reforestation of Keokea, Maui.